kofaysi/bgg-userscripts/README.md

 2. One-Click Embedding: Streamlines the embedding process by automatically clicking through the necessary steps, saving you time and effort.
    1. Automated Link Insertion: Automatically detects URLs pasted into the text field, opens the appropriate dialog, and completes the link insertion process for you.
    2. Smart Image Handling: If a BoardGameGeek image URL is detected, it opens the image dialog, extracts the image ID, sets the preferred image size, and embeds the image without manual input.

+### Add Edit Tags Link

+This userscript enhances the user experience on the BoardGameGeek website by automatically adding an "Edit Tags" link to each board game entry listed on pages under https://boardgamegeek.com/tag/*.
+The "Edit Tags" link is seamlessly integrated into the existing layout, aligning to the right within the row of the board game name.
+This allows users to quickly access the tag editing page for any board game without disrupting the visual style of the site.
+The script runs automatically upon page load, requiring no additional interaction from the user.

 ## How to Install